mdn/yari/docs/spas.md

 # Single Page Apps

 Single Page Apps (aka SPAs) are pages that we render, that are _not_ documents.
 For example the `404` page.
-These are rendered with server-side rendered but without a "doc".
+These are rendered server-side but without a "doc".

 To build these you run: